texta-tk/texta-tk.github.io/source/regex_tagger_group.rst

 Apply Tagger Group
 =======================

-Function `"Apply Tagger Group"` enables applying Regex Tagger Group to one or many datasets indexed in Elasticsearch.
+Function `"Apply Tagger Group"` enables applying Regex Tagger Group to one or many datasets indexed in :ref:`Elasticsearch <elasticsearch>`.
 Results are added to the field **"texta_facts"** accordingly:

 .. code-block:: bash